scrumble-nl/laravel-model-ts-type/README.md

 | `outputDir`       | `resources/js/models`                  | The root directory for outputting the `.d.ts` files             |
 | `noKebabCase`       | `false`                  | Whether the file name should be formatted to kebab case             |

-If you want to change the default values for `modelDir` and `outputDir` you can publish the config file and change it to you liking.
+If you want to change the default values you can publish the config file and change it to you liking.

 ### What does it do?